Pekto: Career

-In 1998, Pekto began his career in the entertainment industry as a props man, drawing from his background in Fine Arts.
-Although he did not finish his studies due to financial responsibilities, he worked his way up to become an art director.
-According to Pekto, production crew members were occasionally asked to fill in as extras, which led to his unexpected on-screen appearances.
-Starting with brief roles and one-liner deliveries, he eventually became a regular cast member in various shows and was later given his own segment.
+In 1998, Pekto entered the entertainment industry as a props man, drawing on his background in Fine Arts.
+Although he was unable to complete his studies due to financial constraints, he advanced to become an art director.
+He later shared that production crew members were sometimes asked to appear as extras, leading to his unexpected on-screen roles.
+Beginning with brief appearances and one-line lines, he eventually became a regular cast member in several shows and was later given his own segment.

 That same year, he co-hosted the television comedy show Wow Mali with Joey De Leon.
 In 2003, he joined the cast of the sketch comedy show Nuts Entertainment, where he played the comedy character Cookie alongside John Feir.
 In 2005, he hosted the reality show Day Off with Carmina Villaroel.
 From 2005 to 2006, he appeared in the Encantadia franchise, portraying the character Banak.

 In 2006, Pekto returned to host the sketch comedy show Teka Mona! alongside Joey De Leon.
 In 2011, he played Adonis Penyaratot in the sitcom series Andres de Saya.
 In 2014, he appeared as Bamborito in the docudrama horror anthology series Elemento episode "Apoy ni Bamborito".
 That same year, he gained further prominence as Roberto "Bobong" Laqui in the sitcom series Ismol Family.
 He joined the cast of variety show Sunday Pinasaya in 2016, followed by All-Out Sundays in 2021.
 He also appeared in several other television programs broadcast by GMA Network.